KartavyaSharma/personal-website-v0/src/content/posts/creating-a-python-form-handler-api-with-flask-and-connexion.md

 # inside the project root
 $ pip install virtualenv
 $ virtualenv venv

-$ cd venv/Scripts && activate # if you are on Windows
+# if you are on Windows
+$ cd venv/Scripts && activate

-$ source venv/bin/activate # if you are on Linux/Ubuntu/WSL2
+# if you are on Linux/Ubuntu/WSL
+$ source venv/bin/activate
 ```

 This will isolate all dependencies you install to your virtual environment.